 - Other, which lets you indicate that you want to use a specific metric.
 You specify the metric and describe how to build the SLI on the Set SLI details pane.

-The valid choices depend on the type of service you are configuring:
+The valid choices depend on the type of service you are configuring.

-For services on Anthos Service Mesh, Istio on Google Kubernetes Engine, and App Engine, you can choose any of the options.
+For services on Cloud Service Mesh, Istio on Google Kubernetes Engine, and App Engine, you can choose any of the options.
 The availability and latency metrics are already known for these services, or you choose Other to use a custom SLI.

 Choosing the evaluation method